Samantha Hudson: Biography

-Hudson was born in León in 1999 and later relocated to Mallorca.
+Hudson was born in León in 1999 and later relocated to Magaluf, Mallorca.
 When she was 11 years old, she went through a phase of religious devotion to the Catholic Church, but she would later become annoyed by the lack of respect of the LGBT community.

-At 13 years, Hudson began to realise she was a transgender woman and began experimenting with different ideas of gender, which was followed by rejecting the idea.
+At 13 years old, Hudson began to realise she was a trans woman and began experimenting with different ideas of gender, which was followed by rejecting the idea.
 In a 2020 interview with El País, she stated that "[at that age] I liked my appearance when I fit into a female role [...]
 I just wanted to be like that."
 Samantha later stated in a 2022 interview for Vogue that the stage name "Samantha Hudson" came up as a suggestion from a friend in a conversation in which they fantasized about being "a suburban American mom who goes to pick up her kids in a seven-seater vehicle."

 After graduating from high school in 2017, Samantha moved to Barcelona with the ambition of becoming a professional musician.
 That same year, during a trip to Seville, she injured herself climbing up a balcony, for led to her to be admitted to hospital for several weeks.

-In 2018, she moved to Madrid.
+She moved to Madrid in 2018.

 On 11 May 2023, Hudson released the EP EVOO.
 The album was based on hardcore techno of the 1990s.
 At the beginning of October of that same year she was nominated for the MTV Europe Music Awards in the category of Best Spanish Artist. shortly after releasing the single "Chula", which was based on nineties house music.
 Samantha would win the award on 5 November 2023.